 Buffets are still popular in Las Vegas.
 Open for breakfast, lunch and dinner, the average buffet features about 45 food selections per meal including salads, fruits, roast beef, baked ham, roast turkey, vegetables and a variety of desserts.
 Several properties are taking their buffet experiences to the next level.
 Purchase the "Take 2 Buffet Pass" and enjoy both the Excalibur and Luxor Buffets all day for only $32 per guest.
 Offering a savings of more than $20 off regular pricing, the value package includes VIP buffet line passes and unlimited reentry privileges.

 Caesars Entertainment's family of Las Vegas resorts now offers guests all-day, unlimited access to dine in six resort buffet restaurants with the Buffet of Buffets pass.
-Guests may purchase a 24-hour buffet pass ($44.99 for Total Rewards members and $49.99 for non-members) from any participating buffet's cashier stations and can use it at Paradise Garden Buffet at Flamingo, Flavors at Harrah's Las Vegas, Emperor's Buffet at The Quad, Le Village Buffet at Paris Las Vegas, Spice Market Buffet at Planet Hollywood Resort & Casino and Carnival World Buffet at Rio All-Suite Hotel & Casino.
+Guests may purchase a 24-hour buffet pass from any participating buffet's cashier stations for use at Paradise Garden Buffet at Flamingo, Flavors at Harrah's Las Vegas, Emperor's Buffet at The Quad, Le Village Buffet at Paris Las Vegas, Spice Market Buffet at Planet Hollywood Resort & Casino and Carnival World Buffet at Rio All-Suite Hotel & Casino.

-Dining and entertainment go hand-in-hand at several locations throughout Southern Nevada.
+Dining and entertainment go hand-in-hand at several locations throughout southern Nevada.
 Dinner theater options include the "Tournament of Kings" at Excalibur where guests are transported to the feasts of the Renaissance while watching a knightly battle.
-If you're in the mood for love, how about "Tony 'n Tina's Wedding" at V Theater inside the Miracle Mile Shops at Planet Hollywood.
+If you're in the mood for love, try "Tony 'n Tina's Wedding" at Windows inside Bally's Las Vegas.
 Be a special guest of Anthony Nunzio, Jr. and Valentina Lynne Vitale, an Italian-American couple who come from two slightly dysfunctional families.
 The wedding is complete with drunken guests, a pregnant maid-of-honor, an impromptu "YMCA" dance and, of course, family bickering.
 Guests can either participate in the wedding with actors who never step out of character or they can simply watch the family drama unfold.

 Las Vegas also boasts a bevy of themed restaurants.
-Hofbräuhaus Las Vegas, located near The Hard Rock Hotel and Casino, is an authentic replica of the Munich Hofbräuhaus.
+Hofbräuhaus Las Vegas, located near The Hard Rock Hotel & Casino, is an authentic replica of the Munich Hofbräuhaus.
 The restaurant features German/Bavarian cuisine, imported Bavarian beer, meat and sausage produced exclusively for Hofbräuhaus Las Vegas and Bavarian pretzels imported directly from Munich.
 Music connoisseurs can nosh on gourmet hamburgers while soaking up the unique atmosphere and music memorabilia at the Hard Rock Café.
 Planet Hollywood serves up the best Hollywood fare inside the Forum Shops.
-Parrotheads can nosh on a "Cheeseburger in Paradise" at Jimmy Buffet's Margaritaville at the Flamingo and the Harley-Davidson Café serves up chow for Hog aficionados.
+Parrotheads can get their "Cheeseburger in Paradise" at Jimmy Buffet's Margaritaville at the Flamingo and the Harley-Davidson Café serves up chow for Hog aficionados.

-For additional information on dining establishments, please visit www.LasVegas.com.
+For additional information on dining establishments, please visit http://www.las vegas.com/.